 Providing support to the next generation of worker advocates in honor of the MLBPA’s late Executive Director

 The Michael Weiner Scholarship for Labor Studies seeks to recognize and support the efforts of graduate and/or law school students dedicated to improving the lives of workers.
 The Players Trust awards $50,000 annually to fund up to five scholarships at a minimum of $10,000 each.
-To date, the Trust has proudly awarded over $350,000 in scholarships.
+To date, the Trust has proudly awarded $440,000 in scholarships to 43 students.

 The Players Trust also provides support, resources, and networking opportunities to alumni of the scholarship program as they continue to move forward in their educational and vocational journeys.

 Michael Weiner spent 25 years, nearly his entire professional career, with the Major League Baseball Players Association (MLBPA) working in support of Players –past, present and future.
 Despite being diagnosed with cancer in August of 2012, Michael continued working on behalf of the players until passing in November 2013, at the age of 51.